Exactly the Way it Does

 I shoved the thought down—it quieted.

-I started to play that random catchy tune.
+I started to play that random tune.

 Without thinking, I sang the song I had written.